invokermain/pymssql-utils/README.md

 ### Installation

 This library can be installed via pip: `pip install --upgrade pymssql-utils`.
-This library requires `Python >= 3.6`.
+This library requires `Python >= 3.7`.

 If you want to serialize your results to JSON you can install the optional dependency `ORJSON` by running `pip install --upgrade pymssql-utils[json]`.

+If you want to cast your results to DataFrame you can install the optional dependency `Pandas` by running `pip install --upgrade pymssql-utils[pandas]`.

 ### Quickstart

 This library provides two high-level methods:
- * `query`: fetches the result, DOES NOT commit the transaction.
+ * `query`: executes a SQL query, fetches the result, and DOES NOT commit the transaction.
- * `execute`: which by default does not fetch the result, and DOES commit the transaction.
+ * `execute`: similar, but which by default does not fetch the result, and DOES commit the transaction.

-This separation of _pymssql's_ `execute` is to make your code more explicit, concise and discoverable, allowed as the library is not _DB_API_ compliant anyway.
+This separation of _pymssql's_ `execute` is to make your code more explicit and readable.

 An example for running a simple query, accessing the returned data and serialising to JSON:
 ```python